dominant-strategies/quai-docusaurus/docs/develop/tutorials/single-chain.md

 Hardhat is utilized through a local installation within individual project directories.
 Start by creating an `npm` project.

 :::warning
-For the purposed of this simplified tutorial, **we'll be installing the generic version of Hardhat that does not support SolidityX contracts with cross-chain capabilities.** If you're interested in deploying a contract that utilizes SolidityX's cross-chain capabilities, visit the [Multi-Chain Smart Contract Tutorial](/develop/tutorials/multi-chain.md).
+For the purposed of this simplified tutorial, **we'll be installing the generic version of Solidity that does not support cross-chain capabilities.** If you're interested in deploying a contract that utilizes SolidityX's cross-chain capabilities, visit the [Multi-Chain Smart Contract Tutorial](/develop/tutorials/multi-chain.md).
 :::

 ```bash